pavelkryukov/putty-aes-ni/README.md

 ### Performance tests

-To run performance test, use `./run.sh -p` in `aestest` dir.
+To run performance test, use `./run.sh aes -p`.
 Be sure that CPU supports AES-NI (Checking for AES-NI support... found).
-The output is geometric mean of speedups per encryption/decryption of different data sets with memory range from 16 bytes to 256 Mbytes.
+The output is geometric mean of speedups per encryption/decryption of different data sets with memory range from 16 bytes to 16 Mbytes.
-Optimization of both AES algorithms is enabled, to turn it off, change $(OPT) to $(NOOPT) in Makefile.
+Software optimization of both AES algorithms is enabled, to turn it off, change $(OPT) to $(NOOPT) in Makefile.

 Performance data is stored to `perf-original.txt` and `perf-output.txt`, the first one is for standard version, second is for AES-NI version.
 Format of output files is following: `code keylen blocklen time`, where code 0 is encryption, code 1 is decryption, and code 2 is sdctr